root-project/root/README/ReleaseNotes/v618/index.md

 We believe that this simplification / regularization of behavior, and the additional checks are worth the possible changes on the user side.

+## PyROOT

+If the fix or new feature is a pythonization related to a C++ class, the change is added to the respective section above.

+    - Experimental PyROOT: add `DeclareCppCallable` decorator, which allows to call Python callables from C++, e.g., in an RDataFrame workflow